DblV/DblV.github.io/_posts/2016-07-23-currying_in_fsharp.md

 That's about it.
 There are many terrific resources around that go into a lot more detail than this.
 Here's a few:

-For all things F#, Scott Wlaschin's http://www.fsharpforfunandprofit.com is basically the online bible!
+For all things F#, Scott Wlaschin's [fsharpforfunandprofit](http://www.fsharpforfunandprofit.com) is basically the online bible!

-In particular, the article on currying covers some other aspects and gotchas not touched on here: http://fsharpforfunandprofit.com/posts/currying/
+In particular, his [article on currying](http://fsharpforfunandprofit.com/posts/currying/) covers some other aspects and gotchas not touched on here.

-Also, this is a great write-up of partial application and currying in JavaScript: http://benalman.com/news/2012/09/partial-application-in-javascript/
+Also, follow this link for a great write-up of [partial application and currying in JavaScript](http://benalman.com/news/2012/09/partial-application-in-javascript/).